Reasons To Strive For Financial Independence And What It Feels Like

 Related: Your Lack Of Emotional Intelligence May Be Costing You A Fortune

 When you're financially independent, you can more easily enjoy the libraries, parks, museums, and concerts all for free during the weekdays.
-The return on your taxes increases.
-I have friends who play tennis everyday and kick back thanks to the government.
-They aren't rich, but they love life and are not stressed.
+In other words, the return on the taxes you pay increases.

-Stress kills.
+Prolonged stress kills.
 During my most stressful working days I developed chronic back pain, tendonitis in my elbow, and TMJ (jaw clenching, teeth grinding).

 4) You are no longer afraid of losing your job.

 It's rare to be able to make a living off something you'd do for free.
 We call these things passion projects and not a job for a reason.
+But working on your passion projects creates a more fulfilling life.

 Financial Samurai has been my passion project since 2009.
 I treated this site as a hobby for so many years.
 I wrote carefree, barely focusing on monetization because I either had a job or had enough passive income.
 Enjoying the process is the key reason why this site grew.